schneiderfelipe/ellie/README.md

 Take this!
 ```

-ellie is a suckless,
-opinionated,
-text-in-text-out command-line application.

-ellie chooses models for you.
-ellie chooses system messages for you.
-ellie chooses temperature for you.
-ellie chooses top p for you.
-ellie chooses maximum number of tokens for you.
-ellie chooses stop sequences for you.

-ellie makes decisions in a simplified matter,
-so that you don't have to.
-ellie is simple,
-and should simply work.

-It makes decisions based on its input,
+ellie is a simple and straightforward command-line interface to ChatGPT that makes decisions for you based on its input,
-prepares a request based on it,
+prepares a request,
-processes the request,
+processes it,
 gets a response,
-and gives you an answer in the end.
+and provides an answer in the end.
+It supports functions and is written in Rust.

 ## Functions